Models and Drawings

 Acrylic, wire, and hydrocal models

-I am designing, developing and engineering a series of large-scale water and glass sculptures.
+I am designing, developing and engineering a series of large-scale water, glass and light sculptures.
 The models represent these monolithic sculptures in landscape.